c4arl0s/4BranchesIRysGitTutorial/README.md

 ```

 This will display our one and only branch: `* master`.
-The master branch is Git's default branch, and the asterisk next to it tell us that it is currently checked out.
+**The master branch is Git's default branch, and the asterisk next to it tell us that it is currently checked out**.
 This means that the most recent snapshot in the master branch resides in the working directory.

 ![Screen Shot 2020-05-23 at 8 09 49](https://user-images.githubusercontent.com/24994818/82731472-cde7bf80-9ccc-11ea-9029-32deb45c901f.png)